aschiebold/OtelPythonk8s/README.md

-# Open telemetry on Python in k8s
+# Open telemetry on Python in k8s with Github CI/CD unit test and deployment test